NAS QNAP Turbo Station TS-1270U-RP RAID Arrays: Recovering Data from Mechanical and Logical Failures at Home

 Overall, regular data verification or checksum processes provide an additional layer of protection against data corruption, tampering, or storage issues, helping to maintain the integrity and reliability of data on NAS QNAP Turbo Station TS-1270U-RP devices.

-Although NAS Turbo Station TS-1270U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1270U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view